 Asked by the oversight board’s president how he would proceed so “we won’t be talking about this a year from now,” White grew defensive, saying: “But we will (still be talking about it) because it sells papers and we will because … we’ll be talking about it, right?
 It’s working.”

-The investigation published two weeks ago revealed how the department failed to sideline a sampling of 10 problem cops before their behavior resulted in criminality.
+The investigation published two weeks ago revealed how the department failed to sideline a sampling of 10 problem cops before their behavior resulted in criminality or alleged criminality.
 Partly to blame was the department’s top brass, who reduce or dismiss most penalties for officers, and officers who looked the other way on or outright covered up wrongdoing.
 Some internal affairs investigations, meanwhile, appeared biased in favor of officers, and supervisors responsible for intervening when subordinates exhibited red flags failed to do so.

 'Extraordinarily distrurbing' revelations